-Section 3 prohibits advertising, offering or selling a binary option to a person, other than an individual, that is created, or is primarily used, to trade a binary option.
+Section 3 prohibits advertising, offering or selling a binary option to a person that was created, or is used, solely to trade a binary option.
 Section 3 is designed to support the prohibition in section 2, by preventing a party that offers a binary option from avoiding the prohibition by having their proposed client create a corporation or other type of entity to trade binary options.

-Section 4 - Binary options of 30 days or longer
+Section 4 - Binary options having a term to maturity of 30 days or longer